aredlavenkat/fluxion-docs/docs/streaming/quickstart.md

    in the [Streaming Engine overview](index.md#error-handling-strategies).
 5. Review which aggregation stages fit streaming versus batch workloads in the [Stage Support Matrix](stage-compatibility.md).
+6. Run the streaming module tests with `mvn -pl fluxion-core -am test` to validate connectors and executors before deploying.